 Unlocking the prediction of preeclampsia, a widespread, life-threatening pregnancy complication

-Preeclampsia affects 8.5 million women every year.1 Innovative test is the key to identifying women at risk
+Preeclampsia affects 8.5 million women every year.1 An innovative test is the key to identifying women at risk

 What is preeclampsia?

-A disease occurring during pregnancy that impacts more than 1 in 20 women worldwide,2 preeclampsia represents a significant threat to women’s health.
-The condition involves reduced blood flow from the placenta and inadequate oxygen and nutrients to the foetus which if left undetected, can lead to serious health consequences for both mother and baby.
-Globally, the condition causes 15 per cent of all premature births and 42 per cent of all maternal deaths.2
+A disease occurring during pregnancy that impacts almost 1 in 20 women worldwide, preeclampsia represents a significant threat to women’s health.
+The condition involves reduced blood flow through the placenta and inadequate oxygen and nutrients for the foetus which, if left undetected, can lead to serious health consequences for both mother and baby.
+Globally, the condition causes 15% of all premature births and 42% of all maternal deaths.2

 The costs of poor prediction

 Many of the early symptoms of preeclampsia resemble the normal effects of pregnancy on the body and so are difficult to pinpoint.
 Standard diagnosis involves detecting high blood pressure after 20 weeks and protein in the urine.
 Yet both indicators are poor predictors of which women will develop adverse outcomes and which will go on to have normal pregnancies.

 Approximately 80% of pregnant women with signs of preeclampsia do not develop the condition.3 Often, these women are unnecessarily hospitalised, causing the mother anxiety and increasing the overall cost of treatment.